 Reasoning, is integrated into our lessons to equip our children with the skills to describe, explain, convince, justify and prove.
 The emphasis we put on the using and understanding of mathematical vocabulary is key to the success of this.

-We hope to build problem-solvers of the future and build perseverance in our children; essential skills used in all aspects of their learning
+We hope to build problem-solvers of the future and build perseverance in our children; essential skills used in all aspects of their learning.

 At St Jude’s we offer enrichment activities to promote maths within our children’s lives including a lunch-time maths club where children access on-line resources to develop fluency in the recall of number facts.
 All children have access to Times Tables Rock Stars or Numbots to continue to develop their Maths skills through home learning.

-The teachers have a flexible approach to the structure of their lesson so that they can reach the needs of the curriculum, however, all maths lessons must have the following key elements:
+Teachers have a flexible approach to the structure of their lesson so that they can reach the needs of the curriculum, however, all maths lessons must have the following key elements:

 - Skills practice – revisit of previous taught content, developing fluency of number facts etc